chantsin/chantsin/README.md

-## Hi there, it's Calvin and I am a Data Scientist! 📊👨‍💻🧠👨‍🔬📈
+## Hi there, it's Calvin and I am a Data Enthusiast! 📊👨‍💻🧠👨‍🔬📈

 <!--
 **chantsin/chantsin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.